Tony Kaye (musician): 1994–present: Recent activity

 Between the mid-1990s and early 2000s, Kaye was largely retired from the music industry, although he did appear on a number of archival Yes releases, including Something's Coming: The BBC Recordings 1969–1970 and The Word is Live.
 Kaye went on to play in the Neil Young tribute band The Neil Deal, and assisted in production duties for his wife, actress and singer Daniela Torchia.

 Around 2006, Yes member Billy Sherwood asked Kaye to play on some Pink Floyd tribute albums that he was overseeing.
 Kaye had been out of the music industry for some time and was partly residing in the Cayman Islands.
 A big fan of Pink Floyd, Kaye could not refuse the offer and "got my B3 out of retirement".
 During the recording sessions, the pair entered discussions on forming a new band which led to the announcement of CIRCA: in 2007.
 Since transporting Kaye's B3 to Sherwood's studio and gigs was too difficult, Kaye plays the software synthesiser Hammond B4 from a laptop through a controller keyboard.
 Both formed the short lived supergroup Yoso which formed in 2009 and disbanded in 2011.

 In 2018, Kaye joined Yes on stage as a special guest for their Cruise to the Edge dates and for the American dates on their 50th Anniversary Tour.

-Kaye's debut solo album, End of Innocence, was released in September 2021.
+Kaye's debut solo album, End of Innocence, was released on 10 September 2021 through Spirit of Unicorn Music and distributed via Cherry Red Records.
 The album is a musical interpretation of his thoughts and feelings over the events surrounding September 11 attacks in 2001, and the aftermath.